 This open space dining area has multiple focal points--table with floral centerpiece, lavender painting and chandelier.
 Photo source unknown.

 Do you really need a focal point in a dining room?
-Yes, in fact, every room should have a focal or central point that immediately draws your eye as you enter a room.
-A focal point will help tie a space together and create good flow.
+Yes, in fact, every room should have a focal point that immediately draws the eye as you enter a room.

 A dining table, simply by virtue of its size, is a natural focal point.
 Place a centerpiece on the table and there you have it!